 Too much excess visceral fat increases you risk for:

-So there is a huge upside for you & weight loss program if you’re reducing your visceral fat, even though it might not look like it.
+So there is a huge upside for you & weight loss program if you’re reducing your visceral fat, even though it might not look like it in the beginning.

 Solution for reducing subcutaneous fat